Starfish Family Services

 Well-being for the whole family.
 We invest in the health and wellness of children, youth, and families through programs that have a comprehensive and holistic approach.

 Telecounseling options: We offer a convenient and secure video platform for many services.
-This means maintaining a nurturing relationship via phone and/or video.
+This means maintaining a relationship via phone and/or video.

 Starfish Services